top of page

 8. What was the first plague that God placed on Egypt?

-God turned the Nile River into blood.
+God's first plague was turning the Nile River into blood.

 Exodus 7